Dyalog/link/docs/Usage/index.md

 ## Changes made outside the Editor

-When changes are made using the editor which is built-in to Dyalog IDE (which includes RIDE), source files are updated immediately.
+When changes are made using the editor which is built-in to Dyalog APL (Windows IDE or RIDE), source files are updated immediately.
 Changes made outside the editor will not immediately be picked up.
 This includes:

-* Definitions created or changed using assignment (`←`), `⎕FX`  or `⎕FIX` - or the APL line "`∇`" editor.
+* Definitions created or changed using assignment (`←`), `⎕FX`  or `⎕FIX`.
 * Definitions moved between workspaces or namespaces using `⎕CY`, `⎕NS` or `)COPY`.
 * Definitions erased using `⎕EX`or `)ERASE`

-If you write tools which modify source code under program control, it is a good idea to call the API functions [Link.Fix](../API/Link.Fix.md) or [Link.Expunge](../API/Link.Expunge.md) to inform Link that you have made the change.
+If you write tools which modify source code under program control, such as linters or search/replace tools, you should call the API functions [Link.Fix](../API/Link.Fix.md) or [Link.Expunge](../API/Link.Expunge.md) to update the definitions, so that Link can take appropriate action such as updating source files.

 If you update the source files under program control and inbound synchronisation is not enabled, you can use [Link.Notify](../API/Link.Notify.md) to let Link know about an external change that you would like to bring into the workspace.